Indian Heritage Centre: Celebrating A Rich Culture and Past

 By the 20th century, there was a growing nationalist movement in India.
 This was bolstered by World War II and led by giant figures from history such as Gandhi.

-The next section of the permanent gallery recounts this wave of nationalism and how it spilled over to the Indian diaspora as well.
+The next section of the permanent gallery recounts this wave of nationalism and how it spilled over to the Indian diaspora in places such as Singapore as well.

 Making of the Nation: Contributions of Indians in Singapore